Romanian-language schools in Transnistria: 2004 crisis

-Current situation
+2005–present

 An OSCE report from June 2005 states: "If they [Moldovan parents in Transnistria] enroll their children in one of these schools that offer a Moldovan curriculum using a Latin script, they risk being threatened by the regional security service, and seeing their jobs put in jeopardy.
 Sending their children in one of the 33 Transdniestrian schools they teach in their native language in Cyrillic is, however, hardly an appealing alternative, as the schools follow an out-dated curriculum and use textbooks from the Soviet period".
 This is the reason why many Moldovans from Transnistria send their children in harassment-free Russian language schools.
+There were over 1,600 students in the Romanian-language schools in Transnistria in 2020-2021.
+Among the 44,006 students who attended Transnistrian government schools in 2018-2019, 38,240 attended Russian-language ones (86.90%), 2,974 Moldovan-language ones in the Cyrillic alphabet (6.76%), 2,376 mixed Russian and Moldovan ones (5.4%) and Ukrainian ones 416 (0.95%).
+This would suggest that about 15% of the population of Transnistria was studying in the Romanian language in the Cyrillic or Latin alphabets, including those in the bilingual schools.
+In 2020, 34.2% of the kindergarten students were ethnic Moldovans, while 28% were ethnic Ukrainians.

-Transnistrian authorities do not recognize the diplomas issued by Moldovan schools using Latin script, making impossible for graduates of those schools to study on Transnistrian higher educational institutions.
+The Transnistrian authorities do not recognize the diplomas issued by the Moldovan schools using the Latin script, making it impossible for graduates of those schools to study in Transnistrian higher educational institutions.

-Involvement of the European Court of Human Rights

 In November 2006, the European Court of Human Rights accepted to examine the claims submitted by three Moldovan schools in Transnistria (from Bender, Rîbnița and Grigoriopol) regarding the violation of their right to education and right to work in conditions of non-discrimination.
 The three schools concerned regard Russia and Moldova as responsible for violation of their rights.
 In June 2009, the Court conducted hearings on three similar cases: Caldare and 42 Others v.
 Moldova and Russia (no. 8252/05), Catan and 27 Others v.
 Moldova and Russia (no. 43370/04), Cervaschi and 98 Others v.
 Moldova and Russia (no. 18454/06).
 In 2010, the Court has decided the case to be partly admissible In 2012, the Court decided that the right to education of the applicants was violated by Russia, but not by Moldova.